u4507075/icd_10/README.md

 | ICD-10 | string |

 2. onehot_admit_data(): Apply onehot encoding to sex, ABO blood group, Rh blood group, and room.
 Then, convert all values to numeric.

-## Data analysis
+#### Admission data
+Apply the same process to registration data.

+#### Laboratory data
+1. get_lab_data(config): Read and decode the data including TXN, lab code, and ICD-10.
+Select only lab code that the number is larger than 500 records.
+2. split_lab_data(): Laboratory results were stored in text separated by ';'.
+This process split the text by ';' to obtain a single value of laboratory result.
+3. clean_lab_data(): remove all symbols and space, group words indicating negative results to negative and words indicating positive results to positive, and remove all English alphabet from number.
+4. get_encode_lab(): Get a unique list of clean text results and map with unique numbers.
+5. encode_lab_data(): Use the encoding map to transform text result to number.

+#### Radiological report data

+#### Drug prescription data
+1. getdata(config,'table_name','drug): Read and decode the data including TXN, drug code, and ICD-10 where 'table_name' is the table of opd and ipd cases.
+2. remove_space_data('drug'): Remove space from drug code.
+3. get_encode_feature('drug'): Get a unique list of clean text results and map with unique numbers.
+4. encode_feature('drug'): Use the encoding map to transform text result to number.

+## Split training and test sets and evaluation metrics
-Data from 2005 - 2016 are used to train machine learning models and data from 2017 are used to evaluate the models.
+Data from January 2005 - April 2017 are used to train machine learning models and data after April 2017 are used as a test set to evaluate the models.
 We use overall accuracy, precision, recall, F-measure, and area under ROC curve to evaluate and compare predictive performance between models.

+## Design the approach to predict ICD-10
+### Approach 1: Multi-class classification
+We simply train machine learning models with all ICD-10 as a target class and evaluation result showed that the model accuracy was less than 0.01 %.
+We discuss that the poor performance of the models causes by the large number of ICD-10 and unidentified specific TXN to ICD-10.

+### Approach 2: Binary classification
+Because of those two problems, we change the approach from multi-class to binary classification.
+We select one ICD-10 at a time as a target class and randomly select the same number of instances labelled with target and non-target class as training and test, respectively.
+Then, train Xgboost (wiht max-depth 100) to create a model per ICD-10.
+The accuracy ranges between 50 - 100 % (average 60%).

+We test the model with a test instance by:
+1. Enter the input values to all ICD-10 model.
+2. Return positive result if the probability of model prediction of the target class is larger than 0.9.
+3. Store the positive ICD-10 result in a list sorted by probability deascendingly.
+4. Validate the accuracy by counting how many actual ICD-10 matches with the predicted ICD-10.

 ## How to use
 1. Clone the project and change to dev branch